hamishdickson/clojure-machine-learning/README.md

 Most importantly, I can't promise much about my clojure code ... this is here because I find it interesting and I want to learn :)

 Before you run this code, I strongly suggest you first read Clojure for the Brave and True (http://www.braveclojure.com/)

+I would also strongly recommend doing Andrew Ng's Machine Learning course on coursera.
+While it's examples are done in Octave/Matlab, it explains the conceptual stuff really well